InvenTree Documentation

 $ mkdocs serve -f docs/mkdocs.yml -a localhost:8080

-Once the server is running, it will monitor the documentation files for any changes, and update the served pages.
+Once the server is running, it will monitor the documentation files for any changes, and regenerate the HTML pages.

 Admonitions